Extended Mathematical Programming: Disjunctive programming

-EMP for stochastic programming
+For stochastic programming

 EMP SP is the stochastic extension of the EMP framework.
 A deterministic model with fixed parameters is transformed into a stochastic model where some of the parameters are not fixed but are represented by probability distributions.
 This is done with annotations and specific keywords.
 Single and joint discrete and parametric probability distributions are possible.
 In addition, there are keywords for the expected value, value at risk (VaR) and conditional value at risk (CVaR).
 Variables that are risk measures can feature in the objective equation or in constraints.
 EMP SP facilitates the optimization of a single risk measure or a combination of risk measures (for example, the weighted sum of Expected Value and CVaR).
 In addition, the modeler can choose to trade off risk measures.
 It is also possible to model constraints that only hold with certain probabilities (chance constraints).
 Currently, the following GAMS solvers can be used with EMP SP: DE, DECIS, JAMS and LINDO.
 Any GAMS solver can be used to process the pre-sampled deterministic equivalent problem.